-Westminster College participates with the state of Utah State Transfer Articulation Committee and has established well over 72,000 course equivalencies from Utah schools and schools around the country.
+Westminster University participates with the state of Utah State Transfer Articulation Committee and has established well over 72,000 course equivalencies from Utah schools and schools around the country.
 Transfer evaluations are processed in the Registrar's Office within 48 hours of the receipt of most college transcripts.

 Criteria for the Acceptance of Transfer Credit